ahmadimt/SpringJerseyGradle/README.md

 # SpringJerseyGradle
-This is a Multi Projects Build
+This is a Gradle Multi Projects Build